bahadirdonmez/arch-linux/FIRSTSTEPS.md

 Visual Studio Code is a popular code editor developed by Microsoft.

+1. **Clone the VSCode AUR Package:**

-1. Change to the `aur` directory and clone the `visual-studio-code-bin` package from the AUR using the `git clone` command:
+    Use `git` to clone the VSCode package repository into a dedicated AUR
+    directory:

     ```bash
     cd ~/.aur
     git clone https://aur.archlinux.org/visual-studio-code-bin.git
     ```

+2. **Build and Install VSCode:**

-2. Change to the `visual-studio-code-bin` directory, build, and install the package using the `makepkg` command:
+    Navigate to the cloned repository, compile, and install the package:

     ```bash
     cd ~/.aur/visual-studio-code-bin
     makepkg -sirc
     git clean -dfx
     ```

+    After installation, we clean the build directory with `git clean` to maintain a tidy workspace.

 ## Set up Google Drive